better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 ### Upgrading a seed node from v0.1.x to v0.2.x

-1. Fetch the latest changes on `radicle-bins`:
+1. Get the latest changes on `radicle-bins`:
 ```
 cd radicle-bins
-git fetch
 git checkout master
+git pull
 ```

 2. The data layout between v0.1 and v0.2 seed nodes changed, this means you'll